tysker/neo4j-mongodb-postgres-bacholar/POSTGRES.md

 ### Run postgres with help of Docker

 We choose a postgres docker image, for easy deployment.
 Inside the docker-compose file, under volumes, we tell docker to copy variuos sql scripts into the docker-container.
-Docker runs the scripts in an alphabetically order, and therefore we have controll over which script is run first and whih one last.
+Docker runs the scripts in an alphabetically order, and therefore we have controll over which script is going to be executed first and which one last.

 To run the docker-compose file, that can be done in two ways.
-Either in Intellij or otherwise in an terminal.
+Either in Intellij or otherwise in a bash terminal.

- open a terminal on docker-compose and run:
+ open a terminal on docker-compose and write:

 ```
 docker-compose up